keplernetwork/kepler/doc/fast-sync.md

 *Read this in other languages: [Español](fast-sync_ES.md).*

-In Grin, we call "sync" the process of synchronizing a new node or a node that hasn't been keeping up with the chain for a while, and bringing it up to the latest known most-worked block.
-Initial Block Download (or IBD) is often used by other blockchains, but this is problematic for Grin as it typically does not download full blocks.
+In Kepler, we call "sync" the process of synchronizing a new node or a node that hasn't been keeping up with the chain for a while, and bringing it up to the latest known most-worked block.
+Initial Block Download (or IBD) is often used by other blockchains, but this is problematic for Kepler as it typically does not download full blocks.

-In short, a fast-sync in Grin does the following:
+In short, a fast-sync in Kepler does the following:

 1. Download all block headers, by chunks, on the most worked chain, as advertized by other nodes.